 - Serve at room temperature or slightly chilled

-Not everyone lives near the ocean and has access to fresh fish.
-Flash frozen seafood will work especially if it’s wild caught.
-Check the labels to see where it came from and how it was processed.
-Combine any combination of mussels, clams, lobster, crab, shrimp, calamari, oysters, scallops, whitefish, salmon or lake fish.
-How about crawdads and catfish?
+But, I realize not everyone lives near the ocean and has access to fresh fish.
+Flash-frozen seafood will work especially if it’s wild-caught.
+Check the labels to see where it was caught and how it was processed.
+Combine any combination of mussels, clams, lobster, crab, shrimp, calamari, oysters, scallops, and fish of the day.
 Then, lightly steam or saute your catch and let it cool.

 Do you like shellfish?
 What is your favorite?
 Please leave a comment below.